andxwang/ChIPAnalysis/README.md

 ```

 Which will save the output to the output path you specified in `config.json`.

+You can also use cli arguments if you're familiar: `python main.py --help`

 ## To run the UI page:
 ```sh